jmtsuji/Ca-Chlorohelix-allophototropha-RCI/genome_bin_analysis/README.md

 The full I-TASSER output for each gene can be found at the [Zenodo data repository corresponding to this code repo](https://doi.org/10.5281/zenodo.3930110).

+One of these homology models ('_Ca_.
+Chx. allophototropha' PscA-like protein) is shown in Figure 1c.

 ## Custom hidden Markov models
 Custom hidden Markov models (HMMs) were made for the PscA-like and FmoA genes of '_Ca_.
 Chloroheliales' members: